tagazok/my-workshops/static-web-apps/tutorial.md

 The CLI may take more time than usual to launch your Azure Function.
 The default timeout is 30 seconds but you can increase it using the "--devserver-timeout=60000" parameter
 </div>

+Congratulations, you now have everything you need to test your app!

 --sep--
 ---
 title: Add authentication